Knife Maker's Mark for Jay Fisher Knives

 I believe a knife should be handled.
 Held once in a while, waxed and buffed, fondled, looked over, admired and cherished, and yes, even used.
 To put it away in a drawer or closet is almost an insult.
 Look, if you want to store the knife long term without ever looking at it, there are a couple options:

-• You can clean it thoroughly with denatured alcohol, dry it completely with warm forced air, then coat it well with high quality wax and then put the knife (without the sheath) in a well-sealed plastic bag with a new dry packet of commercial grade desiccant, or
+• You can clean it thoroughly with denatured alcohol, dry it completely with warm forced air, then coat it well with high quality wax and then put the knife (without the sheath) in a well-sealed plastic bag with a new dry packet of commercial grade desiccant that you change frequently, or

 • you can coat the entire knife with Cosmolene, a plastic and oil-based melted-on military-grade storage preservative (which I can't guarantee will not affect woods, epoxies or gemstone long term), or